William Donald Scherzer: Patent

 1893 Lift bridge patent – Because of Scherzer's early demise, his brother took over the Scherzer Rolling Lift Bridge Company and derived fourteen additional related patents pertaining to rolling lift bridges and built 175 of these type bridges nationwide by 1916.

-Personal
+Death from typhoid fever

 Scherzer never married.
 He suffered a year with typhoid fever which brought an attack of brain fever.
-Scherzer died on July 20, 1893 at the age of thirty-five in Chicago.
+Scherzer died from the fever on July 20, 1893, at the age of thirty-five in Chicago.
 His father, William Scherzer Senior, died at the age of forty-one.